KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: String, Default value: Auto detected, Valid values, KDE, Qt, qmake, generic, autotools, meson, Available since: 1.16

-Normally kdesrc-build will detect the appropriate build system to use for a module after it is downloaded.
+Normally kde-builder will detect the appropriate build system to use for a module after it is downloaded.
 This is done by checking for the existence of specific files in the module's source directory.